-The FDA Modernization Act (S.2952/H.R.2565) would eliminate the 80-year-old FDA rule that requires drug developers to conduct animal testing and would allow researchers to use the most modern, reliable testing methods available.
+The FDA Modernization Act 2.0 would eliminate a 1938(!) mandate requiring drug developers to conduct animal tests and instead allow them to use the non-animal, human-relevant methods.

-Millions of animals, including dogs, cats, rabbits, mice, rats, and pigs, are used in cruel and painful taxpayer funded research each year.
-They suffer even though non-animal testing methods are available and most are euthanized when they are no longer needed for research.
-By removing the FDA’s requirement for animal testing researchers can spare the suffering of at least some of these animals.
+Millions of animals, including dogs, cats, rabbits, mice, rats, and pigs, are used to develop drugs each year.
+By removing the FDA’s mandate for animal testing, drug developers can spare the suffering of animals.

 Fortunately, non-animal testing methods are available and include cell-based assays, organ chips, microphysiological systems, sophisticated computer modeling, and other human biology-based test methods.
 Approximately, 90% of all new drugs fail in human clinical studies after years of development and billions of dollars are spent and the unknown loss of animal lives.

-Not only are animal lives wasted but incredible amounts of time and money, including federal tax dollars, are wasted too.
+Not only are animal lives wasted but incredible amounts of time and money, are wasted too.
 It takes at least 10 years and $1 billion to bring a new drug to market.
-Due to the reliance on animal testing, there is an overall failure rate in drug development of over 96%, including a 90% failure rate during clinical development.
-That high failure rate inflates the price of the few successful drugs that reach the market.
-Those inflated costs are passed on to taxpayers through health insurance premiums.
+Due to the reliance on animal testing, there is an overall failure rate in drug development of over 96%, including a 90% failure rate during clinical development in humans.
+That high failure rate inflates the price of the few successful drugs that actually reach the market.
+Those inflated costs are passed on to consumer through health insurance premiums.

 There are no officials for you to contact on Twitter.